dgodorozha/Cambridge-Agentic-Regulator-Hackathon-Team-No-Human-Intelligence/README.md

 | A generative ground truth nobody trusts | Shapley attribution by counterfactual silencing as the behavioural ground truth; sentinels graded on it |
 | A ranking that hides a cost judgement | cost frontier over the declared weight on false alerts and false halts |

-## Honest limitations

-Synthetic markets stylise real microstructure, and the jurisdiction rules are stylised after public mechanisms with durations in simulation steps, not calibrated to any venue.
-The conformal guarantee covers exchangeable quiet scenarios, not a different population.
-Offline persona tables are documented synthetic surrogates, not claims about any real model.
-All outputs are comparative rankings of tools and rules on the battery run.
-Sentinel and rule thresholds are calibrated on the demonstration families; the held out and adversarial rows show where that calibration does not carry, and the briefing says so.
-The targeted rules use flags observed on the untreated path (no lookahead in time, but the sentinel does not re observe the treated market).
-A single active run per server is by design; viewers are unlimited.

 See `REVIEW.md` for the audit of the hackathon build, `CHANGELOG.md` for every change, and `docs/` for deployment, security and validation notes.